I Will Never Leave You

 Pray With Me

-Lord, to leave You is to wander without direction and purpose.
-To return to You is to recover life's meaning and joy.
-Make me constantly aware that at all times and in all places I am with You, and You are with me.
-With the psalmist, I say, ‘If I make my bed in hell or take the wings of the morning and dwell m the uttermost parts of the sea, you are there.
-Whither shall I flee from your presence?’
+Lord, to leave you is to wander without direction and purpose.
+To return to you is to recover life's meaning and joy.
+Make me constantly aware that I am with you at all times and places, and you are with me.
+With the psalmist, I say, “If I make my bed in hell or take the wings of the morning and dwell in the uttermost parts of the sea, you are there.
+Whither shall I flee from your presence?”
 (Ps.
 139:7).
-I want to make each passing hour one in which I deliberately reaffirm my faith in Your presence.
-Knowing You are always with me, may my chief purpose in living be to be with You.
+I want to make each passing hour one in which I deliberately reaffirm my faith in your presence.
+Knowing you are always with me, may my chief purpose in living be to be with you.

-The steep, narrow walls of the canyon quietly wait, but there is no echo to be heard until someone calls.
-I must determine first that I will be with You, then, like the echo, comes the assurance that You are always there.
-Eternal presence, ever-living God, I do not pray that You will be with me for You have promised to be near.
-Rather I would make it the deepest concern of my heart that I shall be with You.
+The steep, narrow walls of the canyon quietly wait, but there is no echo until someone calls.
+I must determine first that I will be with you; then, like the echo, the assurance that you are always there comes.
+Eternal presence, ever-living God, I do not pray that you will be with me, for you have promised to be near.
+Instead, I make it the deepest concern of my heart that I shall be with you.

 Moving On In The Life of Prayer

-We need not ask the Lord to be with us for He is.
-Prayer is enjoying the presence of God as flowers turn toward the sun for its glowing warmth.
-Prayer is counting on God's love.
-It is seeing that He has top priority.
-Then, trusting Him all the way, we find out where and how we who have been blessed can be a blessing.
-In prayer, we determine to be with Him and discover to our joy and peace, that He is with us always.
+We need not ask the Lord to be with us, for he is.
+Prayer is enjoying the presence of God as flowers turn toward the sun.
+In prayer, we count on God’s love and understand that he has top priority.
+Then, trusting him all the way, we find out where and how we who have been blessed can be a blessing.
+In prayer, we determine to be with him and discover, to our joy and peace, that he is with us always.

 Previous